AudiusProject/audius-protocol/protocol-dashboard/README.md

 2. Run the Application `npm run start:<environment>`

 To Deploy:
-Comment out VITE_DASHBOARD_BASE_URL in .env.prod and/or .env.stage.
 Make sure the DASHBOARD_BASE_URL env var is unset on the machine you are deploying on.
 Build the application using `npm run build:prod` and serve the static `dist` folder as a simple page app via `npm run serve`